fatiando-data/britain-magnetic/README.md

 | Original license | [Open Government Licence](https://www.bgs.ac.uk/bgs-intellectual-property-rights/open-government-licence/) |
 | Processing code | [`prepare.ipynb`](https://nbviewer.org/github/fatiando-data/britain-magnetic/blob/main/prepare.ipynb) |

+## Changes made

+> These are the changes made to the original dataset.

+* Datum was changed to WGS84.
+* Year was separated from the survey name.
+* Some fields were dropped.
+* Exported to compressed CSV format.

 ## About this repository

 This is a place to format and prepare the original dataset for use in our